probe-lab/go-kademlia/network/endpoint/README.md

 	NetworkAddress(kad.NodeID) (kad.NodeID, error)
 }

-// ServerEndpoint is a Kademlia endpoint that can handle requests from remote
+// ServerEndpoint is a DHT endpoint that can handle requests from remote
 // peers.
 type ServerEndpoint interface {
 	Endpoint